beaconsproject/disturbance_explorer/docs/datasets.md

 ## Datasets

-This page outlines the required and optional spatial layers that are used by the **Disturbance Explorer** app.
-The required layers are uploaded via a GeoPackage.
+This page outlines the required and optional spatial layers that are used by **Disturbance Explorer**.
+The required layers are uploaded via a single GeoPackage.
 For the app to recognize the spatial layers in the GeoPackage, the layer names **must exactly match the expected names shown below.** All spatial layers must have the same projection.

 ### Map layers

 #### Required - GeoPackage

-- **studyarea** : A polygon outlining the boundary of the study area e.g., watershed, ecoregion or any other user-defined area.
+- **studyarea** : A polygon of the study area e.g., watershed, ecoregion or any other user-defined area.
 - **linear_disturbance and/or areal_disturbance**
   - **linear_disturbance** : Linear anthropogenic surface disturbance features e.g., roads, seismic line.
 Example source: https://map-data.service.yukon.ca/geoyukon/Environmental_Monitoring/Surface_Disturbance_Linear_Features/
   - **areal_disturbance** : Areal (polygonal) anthropogenic surface disturbance features e.g., mine, town site, cutblock.
 Example source: https://map-data.service.yukon.ca/geoyukon/Environmental_Monitoring/Surface_Disturbance_Areal_Features/